On Lerch's formula for the Fermat quotient: Skula's sharpening of Lerch's formula when is even

 \section{Skula's sharpening of Lerch's formula when $N$ is even}

 Up to this point, our results may be regarded as a fairly mild generalization of Lerch's formula.
 In this section, however, we give a new derivation of a transformation which yields significantly improved results.
-Consider both rows of (\ref{eq:Corollary3}), and let:
+Consider (\ref{eq:Corollary3} \& b), and let:

 Now $a+b$, $c+d$ are already defined in (\ref{eq:Corollary3}), while by definition $a+c \equiv s(0, 2) \equiv -2 \cdot q_2$, $b+d \equiv s(1, 2) \equiv 2 \cdot q_2$, $a \equiv -d$, and $c \equiv -b$.
 Thus, we have enough information to solve $a$ and $b$ as follows, with $a$ corresponding to row (a) and $b$ to row (b):